-We have seen both Sony and Microsoft confirm that the PlayStation 5 and the Xbox Series X are in active development, and information is slowly trickling out as we get closer to both systems’ Holiday 2020 release window.
+The next-gen consoles of both Sony and Microsoft, the PlayStation 5 and the Xbox Series are getting closer, with information trickling out faster as we get closer to both systems’ Holiday 2020 release window.
 (As long as COVID-19 doesn’t interfere, that is.)

-Here, we’ll round up everything we know about the two consoles, and we’ll make every effort to keep this information up to date as new details are shared with the press.
+Here, we’ll round up everything we know about the next generation of console, and we’ll make every effort to keep this information up to date as new details are shared with the press.

 They will both be utilizing the power of AMD’s next-generation Ryzen Processor technology to power their systems.
 This hardware is significant as the technology is not even available (at the time of writing) to the crowd that this would generally excite the most, the PC gaming and building community.

-Both game consoles will support games in 8K, double the current 4K standard currently available on their PS4 Pro and Xbox One X consoles.
+Both Playstation consoles and the Xbox Series X will support games in 8K, double the current 4K standard currently available on their PS4 Pro and Xbox One X consoles.
 They will also be able to handle Ray-tracing, a technology that is very ambitious but makes a noticeable difference in the way games use reflections.

-Finally, both companies appear to be utilizing Cloud-based gaming tech, though Microsoft so far is the only one to announce it officially with xCloud.
+Finally, both companies appear to be utilizing Cloud-based gaming tech.

 Everything we know about the PS5